Sjhunt93/IAP-2019-2020/Tutorials/Part 1/3 - Processing MIDI Input.md

 The last thing we need to do is to swap the 12 on statement 4, to be 12.0.
 The constant 12 is not the same as 12.0, to ensure we use floating point datatypes everywhere we have to specify 12.0.
 Try swapping these two values and witness the result.

+**As an optional challenge try writing the frequency conversion equation on one line of code**

 ## Exercise 4: Filter Control